-According to DSHS, the proportion of Kitsap County children ages 0 to 17 years receiving state-funded mental health services has been on average 1.8% per year between 2001 and 2015, though it has been gradually increasing and was 2.2% in 2015.
+According to DSHS, the proportion of Kitsap County children ages 0 to 17 years receiving state-funded mental health services has statistically increased from 2011 to 2.2% in 2017.

 Pregnancy and Birth Outcomes.
-Teen pregnancy has been declining over the past 15+ years; in 2016 the rate was 6.9 per 1,000 teens ages 15 to 17 years.2 Births to unmarried mothers statistically increased in Kitsap County from 2000 to 2008, but have had no statistically significant change since then, and accounted for 28% of live births in Kitsap in 2017.2 Overall, 81% of civilian women in Kitsap County began prenatal care in the first trimester during 2017, but the rate of initiation differs substantially according to income.2 Civilian women who have Medicaid-paid births (i.e., low-income women) generally initiate care much later than those who had births paid by other insurance types.
-In 2017, only 67% of civilian women with Medicaid-paid births initiated care during the first trimester, whereas 82% of those with higher incomes had first trimester care.
-After two years of increase, the percentage of Kitsap civilian pregnant women who smoked during their pregnancy decreased to 7.5% in 2017, the lowest percentage seen since 2000.3 However, smoking rates during pregnancy are much higher among Medicaid-paid births and unmarried and less educated mothers.
-The low birth weight rate in Kitsap County has remained relatively stable since 2000 (4.9% of births in 2017).2 The infant mortality rate in Kitsap County during 2016 was 3.2 per 1,000 live births.2
+Teen pregnancy has been declining in Kitsap over the past 15+ years, however in 2017, Kitsap's rate (8.1 per 1,000) is no longer statistically significantly lower than the Washington State rate of 9.2 per 1,000 teens ages 15 to 17 years.2 Births to unmarried mothers statistically increased in Kitsap County from 2000 to 2008, but have had no statistically significant change since then, and accounted for 28% of live births in Kitsap in 2018.2

+Overall, 80% of women in Kitsap County began prenatal care in the first trimester during 2018, but the rate of initiation differs substantially according to income.2 Women who have Medicaid-paid births (i.e., lowincome women) generally initiate care much later than those who had births paid by other insurance types.
+In 2018, only 71% of women with Medicaid-paid births initiated care during the first trimester, whereas 83% of those with higher incomes had first trimester care.

+The percentage of Kitsap pregnant women who smoked during their pregnancy decreased to 6% in 2018, the lowest percentage seen since 2000 and the same as Washington State's percentage.3 However, smoking rates during pregnancy are much higher among women with Medicaid-paid births, unmarried mothers and less educated mothers.

+The low birth weight rate in Kitsap County has remained relatively stable since 2000 (4.9% of births in 2018).2 The infant mortality rate in Kitsap County from 2013 to 2017 was 4.6 per 1,000 live births.2

 Children's Well-Being.
-Between fiscal years 2004-05 and 2016-17, an average of 414 Kitsap County children aged 0 to 17 received foster care placement services each year.
-58 The rate of use of placement services in Kitsap County was 0.7 for 2016-17.
-An average of 527 children and adult family members (of all ages) received support services each year between 2004-05 and 2016-17.58
+Between fiscal years (FY) 2008 and 2017, an average of 400 Kitsap County children aged 0 to 17 received foster care placement services each year.58 The rate of use of placement services in Kitsap County was 0.7% for FY 2017.
+An average of 371 children age 0 to 17 received support services each year between FY 2008 to FY 2017.58

-The rate of accepted referrals for child abuse and neglect in Kitsap County statistically decreased from 2000 to 2006 but has remained statistically the same since then through 2017.23 The 2017 rate of accepted referrals was 32.5 per 1,000 Kitsap children aged 0 to 17 years.
-Bremerton continues to have the highest rate, which, at 63.5 out of every 1,000 children, is well above the countywide rate and each of the other regions within the county.
+The rate of accepted referrals for child abuse and neglect in Kitsap County statistically decreased from 2000 to 2006 but has remained statistically the same since then through 2018.23 The 2018 rate of accepted referrals was 35 per 1,000 Kitsap children age 0 to 17 years.
+Bremerton continues to have the highest rate, which, at 60 out of every 1,000 children, is well above the countywide rate and each of the other regions within the county.